Tristan Muyumba: EA Guingamp

 After a half year at Toulon, Muyumba moved to the B-team of EA Guingamp in July 2020.

+Atlanta United

+On 5 July 2023, Muyumba signed with Major League Soccer side Atlanta United on a deal until the end of the 2027 season.

 International career

 Born in France, Muyumba is of Congolese descent.
-He is a youth international for France.
+He was a youth international for France.